-Understand the impact of change for yourself and others and help your organisation successfully manage change
+Recognise the Impacts of Change - Understand for yourself and others how to help your organisation successfully manage change!

 Most of us don't like change.

 Change can bring huge benefits, but unless you deal with people's real and imagined fears and concerns, most of us will try to avoid it.

 This Course is suitable for anyone involved in change in the workplace.